 4. START BOIL

 Bring your wort to a gentle, rolling boil.
-Add all of the included LME and DME to the boiling wort4.
+Add ONLY the included 3 lb.
+Light DME to the boiling wort4.
 Continuously stir the extract into the wort as it returns to a gentle, rolling boil5.

 5. FOLLOW SCHEDULE6